 - You’ll only need a hose for your windows if you’re cleaning the exteriors.
 In these cases, hosing down the window first can help speed along the process.

-How to Clean Glass Without Windex and Vinegar
+How to Clean Glass or Mirror Without Windex and Vinegar?

 Step 1: Creating Your Glass Cleaner